rizkybiz/discord-quote-bot/README.md

 # discord-quote-bot #
 This project was thrown together for fun and learning.
-This bot basically stores user quotes in memory so if it stops running you will lose your quotes!
+This bot stores user quotes in memory (for now) so if it stops running you will lose your quotes!

+## Install ##